MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-str.md

 # !str

 The **!str** extension is obsolete and will no longer be supported.
-Use the (data model)[https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/dx--display-visualizer-variables-] instead.
+Use the [data model](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/dx--display-visualizer-variables-) instead